The virtual element method on polygonal pixel-based tessellations: Numerical results

 \section{Numerical results}

-We tested the proposed method on two different curved domains, with different characteristics, namely a disk and a bean shaped domain with curved boundary and a reentrant corner with interior angle equals to $3\pi/2$.
+We devote this section to test the performance of the virtual element method with boundary correction for increasing values of $k$, and to compare its performance with the performance of analogous methods in the finite element framework.
+We consider different variants of the proposed method, as illustrated in Table \ref{tab:SBMvariants}. { Remark that choosing $\sigma = \nu_h$, as proposed in the original version of the BDT method, is extremely disavantageous in the present framework.
+Consequently, we do not consider such an option.
+For variants \SBM~ and \BHL~, the extrapolation direction will follow the SBM recipe, and will be chosen as the gradient of the distance to the boundary.
+For the case \BDT~, we slightly modify the SBM recipe, and let $\sigma$ be defined to be constant on each edge of $\Oh$, equals to the gradient of the distance to the boundary evaluated at the midpoint of each edge. }

-For all test cases, we solve the Problem on different meshes obtained by agglomerations of squared elements from uniform structured meshes of meshsize $h$, for different values of the ratio $\widehat \tau = h/H$, which, unless otherwise stated, is the same for all the elements of a given mesh.
-We solve the problem with the virtual element method of order $k$ proposed in the previous sections, where, in all tests, we set $k^* = k$ and we take $\sigma$ to be the direction of the gradient of the distance to the boundary of $\Omega$.
+We tested the proposed method on two different curved domains, with different characteristics, namely a disk and a { non convex} bean shaped domain with curved boundary, and a reentrant corner with interior angle equals to $3\pi/2$.
+We consider different meshes, obtained by agglomerations of squared elements from uniform structured meshes of meshsize $h$, for different values of the ratio $\widehat \tau = h/H$, which, unless otherwise stated, is the same for all the elements of a given mesh.
+We underline that, as stated in Remark \ref{rem:additional}, the considered tessellations automatically satisfy Assumption \ref{additional} with $\alpha_1 \lesssim \widehat \tau^{-1}$.